wingkwong/leetcode-the-hard-way/tutorials/basic-topics/greedy.md

 ---
 title: 'Greedy'
-description: 'Designing greedy algorithms to find a greedy strategy that produces an optimal solution to the problem.'
+description: 'Designing greedy algorithms to find a greedy strategy that produces an optimal solution to the problem'
 # hide_table_of_contents: true
 draft: true
 keywords: